Fentanyl Transdermal System

 You will probably not have most of the following side effects, but if you have any talk to your doctor or nurse.
 They can help you understand the side effects and cope with them.

-- mood changes, such as euphoria (happiness), depression, irritability
+- Mood changes, such as euphoria (happiness), depression, or irritability

 There are some other side effects not listed above that can also occur in some patients.
 Tell your doctor or nurse if you develop these or any other problems.